bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 Because the $y$ dimension will now always be 0 we can ignore it which allows us to say: position $(1, 2, 1)$ has moved to $(1, 11)$.
 More generally we could say: any position $(x, y, z)$ has moved to position $(x, |Z| \times y + z)$.
 Where $|Z|$ means: the total number of possible values of $z$.
 The $z$ dimension has now absorbed the $y$ dimension.

-This, as with turning two dimensions into one, counts positions.
-However in this case it doesn't count them all, only those on the $y \times z$ plane.
+As with turning two dimensions into one, this counts positions.
+However here they're not all counted in one go.
+There's a count per $x$ value.

 <div class="founders-grotesk lh-solid overflow-x-auto overflow-y-hidden">
   <ul class="list-none grid">